cisco-netmig/.github/profile/README.md

 ## 🧩 Script Repositories

 Each script is housed in its own dedicated repository for better modularity and versioning.
-These are also available as submodules in the [`script-collection`](https://wwwin-github.cisco.com/Netmig/script-collection) repo.

 | Script | Purpose |
 |--------|---------|